mjx-project/mjx/README.md

 # Mjx

 Mjx is a Mahjong environment for AI research and development.
-It supports Japanese (Riichi) Mahjong
+It supports [Japanese (Riichi) Mahjong](https://en.wikipedia.org/wiki/Japanese_Mahjong), one of the most popular variant of Mahjong in the world.

 ## Features